Caching & Transients

 POST /wp-json/cwp/v1/clear-cache

-Allows external apps (e.g., FileMaker) to clear a cache key via REST API.
+Allows external applications (e.g., FileMaker) to clear cache via REST API.

 curl -X POST https://example.com/wp-json/cwp/v1/clear-cache \